telerik/kendo-ui-builder/docs/data-providers/odata.md

 # OData

-[OData (Open Data Protocol)](http://www.odata.org/getting-started/basic-tutorial/) is a standard for specifying REST endpoint services.
+The [OData (Open Data) protocol](http://www.odata.org/getting-started/basic-tutorial/) is a standard for specifying REST endpoint services.

 The Builder supports:
 * OData version 4 for Angular.